akashkataria766/Sky-Core/README.md

 **Status:** 🟡 Public Testing

-**Latest APK update:** `20 September 2026 — 00:38 IST`
+**Latest APK build:** `20 September 2026 — ~22:24 IST`

+**README updated:** `21 September 2026`

-**Current testing focus:**
+**Current focus:**

-> **Notifications + Guest Support persistence**

-These will only be marked complete after successful real-device verification.
+> **Polish → Test → Improve → Repeat**

+The core platform is functional and being actively tested on real devices.

 ---

+## 🌱 Open Development

+Sky Sense is being built step by step.

+The project is intended to provide an opportunity to experiment with:

+* AI application development
+* Android application development
+* Firebase architecture
+* Cloudflare Workers
+* Real-time messaging
+* Push notifications
+* Authentication
+* Secure application design
+* Product UI/UX
+* Collaborative development

+If you're interested in contributing, testing, experimenting, or simply exploring the project, feedback is welcome.

+---

 ## ❤️ Built to Be Used

-Sky Sense is being built step by step, tested on real devices, and improved from actual feedback.
+Sky Sense is not being built only to demonstrate an AI API.

+It's being built as a real product experience — tested, broken, fixed, refined, and tested again.

 > **Think.
 Learn.
 Understand.
 Decide.**
 >